-Risk Level update: Austin Public Health released a chart on how people can take precautions at each Covid-19 risk level.
-A recent increase in the weekly average of hosipital admission pushed the Travis County Risk to Level 5.
+Austin Public Health released a chart on how people can take precautions at each Covid-19 risk level.
 Austin Public Health has said the 7-day average needs to stay below 20 to prevent straining hospital resources.
-The current average is at 74.9 and within Stage 5 risk levels, but officials are still deciding on wether to make that offical.
+The current average is at 13, which is in the Stage 3 risk level.
 To learn more, head here.

 What to Watch

 The Decibel team is remote but we're still committed to making sure you stay informed.
 Keep up with all of our Covid-19 reporting below.
 If you have any questions or want to get information to us, send us an email at firstname.lastname@example.org.

 Keep checking this page as Decibel checks in on the different ways Covid-19 is affecting the city and Central Texas.
 Below are some local, state and national resources giving updates.

 Last update: September 21, 2020 at 10:45 A.M.